cdl-geneseo/geneseo-dictionary/N/Novice.md

 # Novice

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Novice

 Created by  Unknown User (ac45) on Apr 07, 2019

 (n.)
 A person new or inexperienced in a field or situation; a first-year crew team member with no prior experienceExample: He was doing very well considering he’s a novice.
 (A Chen, N-R, 2019).